 On the day of the on-location podcast recording, you want to avoid getting thrown off by minor technical hiccups.
 So here’s a list of little checks that can make a big difference:

 That’s exactly what we offer here at Cue Podcasts.
 And there’s absolutely no limit to where we can record - whether it’s audio-only, or video too.
-To give you an idea, below are a couple of the shows we’ve previously produced on location:
+To give you an idea, below are examples of the work we’ve previously produced on location for events and shows:

 Join our carefully curated newsletter packed with insights, tips and resources to help shape and share your stories.